Splash Pads and Spraygrounds in Fairfield, New Haven, and Eastern Connecticut

-Spraygrounds and Splash Pads for Kids in Fairfield County, CT
+Spraygrounds and Splash Pads in Fairfield County

 This lovely 34-acre park in Northern Stratford is surrounded by a picturesque pond and gardens.
 The park includes a fenced-in splash pad with a frog and pelican mister, sprinklers, and more.
 The splash pad is also nestled between two separate playgrounds including Vikki Soto's The Sandy Ground: Where Angels Play playground.